-Spanish II 1.00 credit
+Spanish II

-One-Year Course Prerequisite: "C-" or better in Spanish I and teacher er approval
+Prerequisite: "C-" or better in Spanish I and teacher approval

 The study of grammar, culture, geography, conversation and history is continued.
 By the end of the second year, a student should have a good understanding of the Spanish language and culture and be able to converse in Spanish.
 Students continue to develop skills in listening, reading, writing and speaking.